 For the last 30 plus years, he has served extensively as a volunteer on numerous Boards and organizations from local and provincial to national level.
 He was awarded a number of awards for his contribution to community policing, emergency preparedness and community building.
 Aside for his military medals, he was also awarded the Queen’s Golden and Diamond Jubilee medals, as well as the Alberta Centennial Medal.
 Ron has published extensively on various topics from emergency management to community issues.
 He continues to engage in and contribute to community issues.

-Prior to moving into professional regulation, Ms. Thornton worked for twelve years as a lawyer and officer (obtaining the rank of Commander) with the Office of the Judge Advocate General, Canadian Forces.
-From 2006 until 2012 she held the position of Assistant Judge Advocate General, Central Region, where she oversaw five legal offices across Ontario and provided advice and training to military commanders, police and personnel on a broad spectrum of legal and operational issues.
-She deployed to Afghanistan in 2008‑2009 as the senior legal advisor to the Canadian Task Force in Kandahar.
+Ms. Thornton worked for twelve years as a lawyer and officer with the Office of the Judge Advocate General, Canadian Armed Forces (retired rank of Commander).
+From 2006 until 2012, she held the position of Assistant Judge Advocate General, Central Region, where she oversaw five legal offices across Ontario and provided advice and training to military commanders, police and personnel on a broad spectrum of legal and operational issues.
+She was deployed to Afghanistan in 2008‑2009 as the senior legal advisor to the Canadian Task Force in Kandahar.

-Ms. Thornton grew up in Northern Ontario, graduated from Laurentian University and has worked across the country.
-She graduated from Queen’s Law School in 1997 and was called to the Ontario Bar in 1999.
+Ms. Thornton has lived and worked across Canada.
+She graduated from Queen's Law School in 1997 and was called to the Ontario Bar in 1999.
 Ms. Thornton has received the Queen Elizabeth II Golden Jubilee Medal, Queen Elizabeth II Diamond Jubilee Medal and 125th Anniversary of the Confederation of Canada Medal for her contributions to Canada and her community.

 - Date modified: